isa-ulisboa/greends-dms-exercises/dms_ex_08_select.md

 ```
 3. Select all columns of the table `permanent_crop` but only for the region_level `municipality`, year `2019` and the crop `Vineyards`:
 ```
--- Write your statement here
+-- Q3.
+Write your statement here
 SELECT * FROM permanent_crop WHERE ...
 ```
 4. Select columns *region_name*, *crop_name* and *area* of the table but only for the region_level `municipality`, year `2019` and the crop `Vineyards`:

 ```
--- Write your statement here
+-- Q4.
+Write your statement here
 SELECT ...
 ```
 5. Select columns *region_name*, *crop_name* and *area* of the table `permanent_crop` but only for the region_level `municipality`, year `2019` and the crop `Vineyards`, in descending order of *area*:
 ```
--- Write your statement here
+-- Q5.
+Write your statement here
 SELECT ...
 ```
 6. Select area TOP 10 of the table `permanent_crop`, with columns *region_name*, *crop_name* and *area*  but only for the region_level `municipality`, year `2019` and the crop `Vineyards`, in descending order of *area*:
 ```
--- Write your statement here
+-- Q6.
+Write your statement here
 SELECT ...
 ```
 7. Select all columns of the table `permanent_crop` where area is zero:
 ```
--- Write your statement here
+-- Q7.
+Write your statement here
 SELECT ...
 ```
 8. Select a list of regions (the column `region_name`), without duplications, of the table `permanent_crop` where area is zero:
 ```
--- Write your statement here
+-- Q8.
+Write your statement here
 SELECT ...
 ```
 9. Select all columns of the table `permanent_crop` where area is zero:
 ```
+-- Q9.
+Write your statement here
 SELECT ...
 ```
 10. Select all columns of the table `permanent_crop` where region level is `municipality` or `freguesia`: